(reading time: 1 hour)

 Alas, it is not for folk at all.
 It is a void without air, light, or water, its suspended islands further than grains of silt in a tilestone washtub.
 It doesn’t even have gravitation.
 Every man and woman that has entered has died, barely getting out a sentence after they started floating.
 Most of them said it was wonderful to fly, and then they died.
 That’s exactly what folk falling from cliffs would say if you slowed them down.
 The only way to survive is to wear a seamless protection suit with an air hose, but even then the temperature swiftly becomes intolerably cold, like winter that replaces ice and snow with a more emphatic recitation of its own name.

 How I wanted it to be my fantasy escape, but I went and developed a healthy mind.
 The Black Gap is just the only escape that’s ever offered to anyone.
 I turned away from it, but they’re still trying to follow me there.
 Let them.
-Let them become those horrific illustrations, limbs twisted and mummified like worms dried out on stone.
+Let them become those horrific illustrations, limbs twisted and mummified like worms dried out on rock.

 “The mirror has to be our priority,” she said after a while.
 “There are far more lives at stake if it’s completed… including theirs.”
 Pearlen waited for the tears to flow, but they didn’t come.
 There wasn’t enough of a quiver in her eye to even disturb a single slumbering clawly, so she cast her head down instead.
 She still had the clump of bread stuck between her fingers, but Alast’s hand glided over hers, knocked it loose, and locked their fingers.